autonity/docs.autonity.org/concepts/oafd/index.md

 On distributing the rewards:

-- :pie: a big slice gets redistributed based on stake-based logic
+- a big slice gets redistributed based on stake-based logic
-- :pie: a small slice gets redistributed based on omission accountability performance
+- a small slice gets redistributed based on omission accountability performance
-- :pie: a small slice gets redistributed based on oracle performance
+- a small slice gets redistributed based on oracle performance

 :::